metapolator/metapolator/Architectural-improvements-via-interpolation.md

 # Interpolation

-Lasse's [[Editing CPS interpolation alternative]] presents a definition of interpolation which involves simplifying the data representation (while sticking with CPS/MOM).
+Lasse's [[cps interpolation alternative]] presents a definition of interpolation which involves simplifying the data representation (while sticking with CPS/MOM).
 Assuming the plan, or something similar, is approved, I suggest we use it to drive incremental architectural improvements:

 * Separation of concerns can be improved in the following ways:
   * Keep registration of CPS and MOM node types (i.e. the semantics) separate from the parsing (syntax).